AtomicExpresso/developer-portfolio/client/src/posts/postOne.md

 ### **Deciding on a theme**

-Before I started building my portfolio website, I wanted to look through some other developer portfolios to give me some ideas, fortunately  I found a [github repo](https://github.com/emmabostian/developer-portfolios) that had a huge list of
+Before I started building my portfolio website, I wanted to look through some other developer portfolios to give me some ideas, fortunately  I found a [github repo](https://github.com/emmabostian/developer-portfolios) that had a huge list of them.

 When I was choosing my theme, I wanted something that would not only reflect my skills and experience but also capture attention and leave a positive impression on the visitor.
 I decided to go with a creative and modern approach to my theme.